supabase-community/gotrue-go/README.md

 To run these tests, simply `make test`.

 To interact with docker compose, you can also use `make up` and `make down`.

+## Differences from gotrue-js

+Prior users of [`gotrue-js`](https://github.com/supabase/gotrue-js) may be familiar with its subscription mechanism and session management - in line with its ability to be used as a client-side authentication library, in addition to use on the server.

+As Go is typically used on the backend, this library acts purely as a convenient wrapper for interacting with a GoTrue server.
+It provides no session management or subscription mechanism.